karmaniverous/blog/collections/_entity-manager/03-demo.md

 {% include figure image_path="/assets/diagrams/entity-manager-evolving-a-nosql-db-schema-data-model.png" caption="_User service data model._" %}

+While all **Entity Manager** entity records are technically sharded, by default each record's shard key is an empty string, resulting in effectively unsharded data.
+To demonstrate **Entity Manager**'s ability to scale, we will configure a sharding schedule for each entity that will allow us to test both unsharded and sharded scenarios.

-The details of an API implementation are beyond the scope of this demo, but we will develop the handler functions that an API implementing the above data model would call to perform the following operations against DynamoDB:
+The details of an API implementation are beyond the scope of this demo, but we will develop the handler functions an API would call to perform the following operations against the above data model in DynamoDB using **Entity Manager**:

 - Email entity:
   - Create a new email record.